nokau/Barotrauma-zht-edited/README_eng.md

 - NPC conversations

 ### Notes
+- For online, it seems that the game requires all players and the host to have the same game files.
+- For online, texts like error messages, server managments, etc., might be way less complete/correct than other parts of the game.
-- Very different translations for some of the items and devices.
+- Name differences for some items and devices.
 -	~~The item parameters in Submarine Editor, as well as the components(Wifi, Sin, Cos, etc.) are still in English.~~
-- Since game version v0.21.6.0, the Editor UIs and item parameters are now translated.
+- Since game version v0.21.6.0, the Editor UIs and item parameters are now mostly translated.
 - Component names (Wifi, Sin, Cos, etc.) are un-translated.
 - Most of the character and location names within missions and events are un-translated since all the generated names have no translation either.
 - These ship names are un-translated: Bunyip, Muikku, Selkie, Kastrull, Herja.